gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-06/index.md

 - Adds a locking mechanism to Securityhub tests, to prevent a race condition that happened during concurrent runs of these tests.
 - Adds `for-production` examples.
-- Updates variable description for the Security Hub's email.
+- Updates variable description for the Security Hub&apos;s email.
 - Cleans up unused variables in `account-baseline-root`.
 - Updates log filters to meet CIS 1.4 recommendations.
 - Updates version references from v1.3 to v1.4 throughout the codebase.